SqushyWushy/CodePathTIP101/README.md

 1. Navigate to the specific week's folder.
 2. Use Python 3.x to run the script from your terminal:

+## Why This Repository?

+I’m using this repository to document my learning process and track my progress over time.
+Since I started in Week 3, the content here will grow as I complete more assignments and projects.

+Feel free to explore my code!
+It’s all beginner-level, but I’m proud of how far I’ve come and excited about what’s next. 😊

+## Contact Me

+If you’re interested in following my progress or have any feedback, feel free to reach out to me here on GitHub!

 ```bash
 python filename.py